College of Business - Learning Outcomes

 - Analyze and Recommend: Analyze a client's risk propensity, attitudes, capacity, knowledge, and needs.

-BSBA in Supply Chain Management
+Business Administration, Supply Chain Management (BSBA)

 - Understand the concepts and principles of supply chain management.